 Keep your hands off my tchotchke.

 Reading through some of my 2014 posts, I was reminded that at this time last year I was still living in a furnished rental with all of my stuff in storage.
 I can’t tell you how awesome it is to report that is over!!
 Considering I work out of my home, it’s definitely preferable and helpful for me to have a home to work out of.
 I love my new office and cherish the dust collecting on all of my own tchotchke around me.
-I’m minutes away from multiple waterways including that little pool they call the ocean, and I get to do things like running around a ferry to the city shooting selfies with a pretty lady on Christmas Eve.
+I’m minutes away from multiple waterways including that little pool they call the ocean.

 One of my goals on the blog for last year was to learn more about sponsored posting, Twitter parties and other ways companies are working with folks to create buzz online.
 Turns out there aren’t a lot of guys doing this stuff and some great opportunities came my way.
 It’s fantastic exposure for us and our blog traffic is at an all-time high so I’ll be all over that again in 2015!